linode/docs/docs/guides/applications/big-data/manually-deploy-kafka-cluster/index.md

 ## Prerequisites

-The following software and components must be installed and configured on your local system in order for the playbooks in this guide to function:
+The following software and components must be installed and configured on your local system in order for the provided playbooks to function:

 -   [Python](https://www.python.org/downloads/) version: > v3.8
 -   The [venv](https://docs.python.org/3/library/venv.html) Python module